coolprobn/prabinpoudel.com.np/src/posts/articles/interact-with-mysql-server-using-mysql2-gem-part-3-prepared-statements.md

 comments: true
 canonical: true
 canonical_url: 'https://thedevpost.com/blog/mysql2-gem-prepared-statements/'
+last_modified_at: 2021-02-21
 ---

 This is the third part of the series where we create service to interact with mysql server in rails using mysql2 gem.

-You can read other parts by following the links below:
+## Others in series

-- <a href="/articles/interact-with-mysql-server-using-mysql2-gem-part-1-select-operations/">Interact with MySQL Server using mysql2 gem - Select Operations</a>
+- <a href="/articles/interact-with-mysql-server-using-mysql2-gem-part-1-select-operations/">Interact with MySQL Server using mysql2 gem [Part 1] - Select Operations</a>
 - <a href="/articles/interact-with-mysql-server-using-mysql2-gem-part-2-insert-and-update-operations/">Interact with MySQL Server using mysql2 gem [Part 2] - Insert and Update Operations</a>
+- <a href="/articles/interact-with-mysql-server-using-mysql2-gem-part-4-perform-transactions">Interact with MySQL Server using mysql2 gem [Part 4] - Perform Transactions</a>

 ## Requirements

 - [x] Service to connect with external mysql server
 - [x] Perform basic query: select, insert and update
 - [ ] Prepared statement
-- [ ] Perform transaction
+- [ ] Perform transactions
 - [ ] Perform join query

 In previous two articles, we created a service and added methods to help us perform select, insert and update operations.
 Today we will be looking at performing prepared statements to mysql server using mysql2 gem.